 Historically, the term “commissioning” has referred to the process by which the heating, ventilation, and air conditioning (HVAC) system of a building was tested and balanced according to established standards prior to acceptance by the building owner.
 The HVAC commissioning did not include building systems that did not directly affect the performance of the HVAC systems.
 Total building commissioning is a process for achieving, validating, and documenting that the performance of the total building and its systems meets the design needs and requirements.
 Because all building systems are integrated, a deficiency in one component can result in sub-optimal operation and performance among other components.

-When conducted by building commissioning professionals like those at PBA, the commissioning process ideally begins early in the design phase of the project and continues through the construction and operations phases, culminating in the functional testing of the installed systems and continuing through the contractor’s warranty period.
+The commissioning process ideally begins early in the design phase of the project and continues through the construction and operations phases, culminating in the functional testing of the installed systems and continuing through the contractor’s warranty period.

 Commissioning does not function as an additional layer of construction or project management.
 It is the owner’s way of confirming that the planning, design, construction and operational processes are meeting established goals and delivering a high-quality building.
 As building systems have grown more complex and reliant on system integration for a number of vital functions due to stringent code requirements and building owner desire for interoperability, building owners have been increasingly turning to commissioning providers in the design, construction, and operations stages of a project.